yearn/yearn-devdocs/docs/security/index.md

 ## Vulnerability disclosure process

-Potential vulnerabilities are welcomed to be disclosed following the guidelines established in [/yearn-security/SECURITY.md](https://github.com/yearn/yearn-security/blob/master/SECURITY.md).
+Potential vulnerabilities are welcome to be disclosed following the guidelines established in [/yearn-security/SECURITY.md](https://github.com/yearn/yearn-security/blob/master/SECURITY.md).
 Valid vulnerabilities may be eligible for bounty rewards.

 ## Third-party audits